 - Use for time spent face-to-face and in non-face-to-face activities

 - Everyday Coding Q&A – Implementing prolonged services codes

 Source documents at the end of this article: Pages from the 2020 Final Rule, CPT® draft changes for 2021, Pages from the calendar year 2021 Final Rule

 In their 2021 Physician Fee Schedule Final Rule, CMS indicated its agreement with the new E/M definitions for codes 99202-99215 that were developed by the AMA that are in the 2021 CPT® book.
 However, CMS and the AMA are not in agreement about the use of prolonged care code 99417, resulting in the new HCPCS code.
 The disagreement stems from whether to start counting the 15 minutes of prolonged care at the minimum time threshold for the code or the maximum time threshold.
 Page down for the chart comparing the two.

 Using time for office visit codes 99202 – 99215

-In 2021, there will be two sets of time rules that govern E/M services, one set for office/outpatient codes 99202-99215, and one set for hospital, observation, ED, nursing facility, home, and domiciliary care services.
-When selecting an office visit code, the clinician may use either the new medical decision making definitions, or total time spent on that date of service.
+There are two sets of time rules that govern E/M services, one set for office/outpatient codes 99202-99215, and one set for hospital, observation, ED, nursing facility, home, domiciliary care services and consultation codes.
+When selecting an office visit code, the clinician may use either the medical decision making, or total time spent on that date of service.
 You may include time spent by the billing practitioner doing these activities: